HuskerOnline - Wednesday takes: Northwestern presents a different type of challenge

 When Nebraska played Ohio State on Oct.
 24, the challenge was completely different than what they'll face on Saturday at Northwestern.

-The Wildcats will attack NU's offensive with a veteran front seven that gives almost everyone problems.
+The Wildcats will attack NU's offense with a veteran front seven that gives almost everyone problems.

 As Greg Austin said on Wednesday, players like linebacker Paddy Fisher have seemingly been at Northwestern for several years.
 They aren't going to blow you away with NFL level talent, but they are going to do their job and be in the right place at almost all times.